-Figure 3.
+Figure 2.
 Cercarbono's certification status, stages, processes, and responsible parties.

-1. Only if the CCMP does not perform joint validation and verification.

-- 2. Project under implementation that is not at any other stage. - 3.
-Project reaching the end of its lifespan. - 4.
-Project holder or developer decides not to continue and requests its cancellation. - 5.
-Project that the holder withdraws from Cercarbono (e.g., for migration). - 6.
-Project inactive due to sanction.
+- 1. Only if the CCMP does not perform joint validation and verification. - 2.
+CCMP under implementation that is not at any other stage. - 3.
+CCMP reaching the end of its lifespan. - 4.
+CCMP holder or developer decides not to continue and requests its cancellation. - 5.
+CCMP the holder withdraws from Cercarbono (e.g., for migration). - 6.
+CCMP inactive due to sanction. - 7.
+CCMP inactive not eligible for reactivation due to elapsed time.